majnikool/tracing-enabled-microservices-with-opentelemetry/README.md

 - MongoDB
 - Redis

+You can refer to the requirements folder for example deployments of Kafka, Mongo, and Redis.

 ## Deployment

 This application can be deployed using Helm.
 A Helm chart is available in the `charts` directory of this repository.